-- Only carry out work on the heating circuit of the potable water circuit when the system is depressurised. - Allow the product to cool down before working - Check that the product is not leaking after work is complete. - Wear safety goggles.
+- Only carry out work on the heating circuit or the potable water circuit when the system is depressurised. - !
+Allow the product to cool down before working on it. - Check that the product is not leaking after work is complete. - Wear safety goggles.